HOA & Condo Association Insurance

 - HOAs typically insure shared land, amenities, and common-use structures

-- Condo associations (COA) typically insure building structures and shared systems
+- Condo associations (COA) typically insure building structures, common area, and shared mechanical systems

-Understanding how responsibilities are divided helps ensure your HOA master policy aligns with your governing documents.
+Understanding how responsibilities are divided helps ensure your HOA or COA master policy aligns with your governing documents.

 Common Risk Factors for Community Associations